TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 6.3.6 IP Notification

-Once IP Notification is set to "On", the camera will automatically send an e-mail notification to tell users its updated network parameters if the network settings about IP address, network connection type, HTTP port or wireless connection is changed or completed.
+Once IP Notification is set to "On", the camera will automatically send an e-mail notification to tell users its updated network parameters if the network settings about IP address, network connection type, HTTP port, or wireless connection are changed or completed.
 (Some settings will take effect after rebooting.)

-- SSL: It is Security setting.
-Checking SSL box if the mail server you use has security restriction.
+- SSL: This is a security setting.
+Check the SSL box if the mail server you use has security restrictions.

 Note:

-If you use g-mail as your mail server, you should set 587 as your port number and check SSL box.
+If you use Gmail as your mail server, you should set 587 as your port number and check the SSL box.

 Authentication: Select the authentication required when you send an email.